Phanx/CodeRunner/README.md

 CodeRunner
 =============

-**EN** — Edit and run Lua code in-game.
+World of Warcraft addon to edit and run Lua code in-game.

-*This addon has not been publicly released yet.
-No support will be provided.
-Use at your own risk.*
+Not formally released -- no support will be provided, and it's not my problem if you are eaten by a grue.